-Veteran water polo coach among California boat fire victims
+2 Singaporeans among California boat fire victims

 “With dedication in the face of any adversity, we will carry on as the capable team that Justin relied upon, just as he would expect,” Hill wrote.

-Dignam is from Anaheim Hills, California and is survived by a wife and two children.
+Dignam is from Anaheim Hills, California, and is survived by a wife and two children.

+He continued to play water polo in the masters community and showed true passion for the sport, said Greg Mescall, communications director for USA Water Polo.

+Dignam “would spot you across a room and as he headed your way, you would just see a big smile forming on his face,” Mescall said in an email.
+“He’ll be missed by many, me included.”

 CELEBRATING A TEEN’S BIRTHDAY